First passage times of two-correlated processes: analytical results for the Wiener process and a numerical method for diffusion processes: Acknowledgments

 \section{Acknowledgments}

-L.S. and C.Z. were supported by University of Torino (local grant 2012) and by project AMALFI - Advanced Methodologies for the AnaLysis and management of the Future Internet (Universit\`{a} di Torino/Compagnia di San Paolo).
-M.T. was supported by the Danish Council of Independent Research $|$ Natural Sciences.
+L.S. and C.Z. were supported by University of Torino (local grant 2013, ZUCCRILO 13: Modelli stocastici e statistici per le applicazioni) and by project AMALFI - Advanced Methodologies for the AnaLysis and management of the Future Internet (Universit\`{a} di Torino/Compagnia di San Paolo).